-In 2003, News Corporation purchased Hughes Electronic's PanAmSat division and on April 24th, 2004 sold PanAmSat to a consortium of private equity firms in a leveraged buyout including Kohlberg Kravis Roberts & Co.
-(KKR), Carlyle Group and Providence Equity Partners for $4.3 billion.
+In 2003, News Corporation purchased Hughes Electronic’s PanAmSat division and on April 24th, 2004 sold PanAmSat to a consortium of private equity firms in a leveraged buyout including Kohlberg Kravis Roberts & Co.
+(KKR), Carlyle Group and Providence Equity Partners for 4.3 billion USD.

-On July 20th, 2005 PanAmSat announced that it had signed an agreement with Alcatel Spacecom of France for the acquisition of multiple European orbital slots as well as the powerful satellite, Europe*Star with a footprint over Europe, the Middle East, Africa and Asia.
+On July 20th, 2005 PanAmSat signed an agreement with Alcatel Spacecom of France (aka Thales Alenia Space) for the acquisition of multiple European orbital slots as well as the powerful satellite, Europe*Star with a footprint over Europe, the Middle-East, Africa and Asia.
 The new PAS-12 satellite, formerly known as Europe*Star-1, would enable PanAmSat to provide a broad range of enhanced services to European customers for program distribution, broadcast contribution and enterprise networking.

-As part of PanAmSat's innovative growth strategy, the Company also entered into an agreement with Japan's Skyperfect JSAT to form a joint venture to launch a new Ku-band satellite at 74° W longitude to satisfy the growing demand in the U.S. market.
+As part of PanAmSat’s innovative growth strategy, the Company also entered into an agreement with satellite operator SKY Perfect JSAT from Japan to form a joint venture to launch a new Ku-band satellite at 74° W longitude to satisfy the growing demand in the U.S. market.
 The joint venture, Horizons-2, included a high-powered satellite that would support everything from digital video, high-definition television (HDTV) and IP-based content distribution networks to broadband Internet and satellite news gathering services (SNG).

 Satellite Business Systems, (SBS), was founded on December 15th 1975 by IBM, Aetna, COMSAT (and later wholly purchased by IBM and then subsequently sold to MCI), that provided private professional satellite communications through its SBS fleet (SBS-1 to 6) of FSS geosynchronous satellites, and was the first company to do so.

-SBS-1 to 6 have since reached EOL and are no longer in service, SBS-6 was the last SBS satellite in operation at 74° W longitude, it was de-commissioned in July 2007 and replaced by Intelsat's Galaxy-17.
+SBS 1-6 have since reached the end of their useful life and are no longer in service (having been placed in graveyard orbits), SBS-6 was the last SBS satellite in operation at 74° West longitude, it was de-commissioned in July 2007 and replaced by Intelsat Galaxy-17.

 In July 1984, Comsat left SBS, and exactly a year later, Satellite Business Systems was sold to MCI.
 MCI migrated the voice and data traffic of most SBS customers to its terrestrial network.
-During the sale of SBS to MCI, four satellites (SBS-1 to 4) were then in orbit.
+During the sale of SBS to MCI, four satellites (SBS 1-4) were then in orbit.

 In 1987, SBS’ fleet was sold off.
 SBS-1 and 2 were sold to Comsat, SBS-3 remained with MCI, and SBS-4 was sold to IBM’s Satellite Transponder Leasing Corporation (STLC) together with the SBS-5 and 6 satellites, which were then still on the ground.